Two-Player Zero-Sum Hybrid Games: Introduction

-The solution of the game formulated in this paper, known as a saddle-point equilibrium, is given in terms of the action selected by the players.
+The solution of the game formulated in this paper, known as a {\emph{saddle-point equilibrium}}, is given in terms of the {actions of} the players.
 Informally, {when a player unilaterally deviates from the equilibrium action, it does not improve its individual outcome.} Thus, by formulating the applications above as two-player zero-sum hybrid games, we can synthesize the saddle-point equilibrium and determine the control action that minimizes the cost $\J$ for the maximizing adversarial action. } The main contributions of this paper are summarized as follows.

-\begin{itemize} \item In Section III, we present a framework for the study of two-player zero-sum games with hybrid dynamic constraints. \IfIncd{\item In Theorem \ref{thHJBszihinc}, we present sufficient conditions to evaluate and upper bound the largest cost over the set of adversarial strategies when player $P_1$ plays optimally. } {\item We present in Theorem \ref{thHJBszih} sufficient conditions based on Hamilton–Jacobi–Bellman-Isaacs-like equations to \pn{design} a saddle-point equilibrium and evaluate the game value function without {computing} solutions \pn{to the hybrid system}.} \IfIncd{}{ \item Connections between optimality and asymptotic stability of a closed set are \pn{proposed} in Section IV and framed in the game theoretical approach employed. \item We present in Section V applications to robust and security scenarios by formulating and solving them as two-player zero-sum hybrid dynamic games.} \end{itemize}
+\begin{itemize} \item In Section III, we present a framework for the study of two-player zero-sum games with hybrid dynamic constraints. \IfIncd{\item In Theorem \ref{thHJBszihinc}, we present sufficient conditions to evaluate and upper bound the largest cost over the set of adversarial strategies when player $P_1$ plays optimally. } {\item We present in Theorem \ref{thHJBszih} sufficient conditions based on Hamilton–Jacobi–Bellman-Isaacs-like equations to {design} a saddle-point equilibrium and evaluate the game value function without {computing} solutions {to the hybrid system}.} \IfIncd{}{ \item Connections between optimality and asymptotic stability of a {set} are {proposed} in Section V and framed in the game theoretical approach employed. \item We present in Section VI applications to \sj{robust control scenarios} by formulating and solving them as two-player zero-sum hybrid dynamic games.} \end{itemize}